escape-net/escape-net.github.io/index.md

   <h1>User training and information on the ESCAPE-NET database BC|GENOME.</h1>
 -->

-## User training and information on the ESCAPE-NET server and database BC|GENOMES
+## User training and information on the ESCAPE-NET server and database BC|GENOME

 <img src="/figs/logo.png" alt="Escape-Net logo" width="700" height="300">